subhasrikanth23/Java-Practice-Problems/README.md

 Palindromes are strings that are the same when written forward or in reverse.

 Problem: Determine if an input string is a palindrome.

+<b>ReverseString.java</b>

+Problem: Given a method of reversal (standard or inplace) and a string, reverse the string using that method.
+Standard reversal refers to storing the reversed string as a new string and returning it while in-place reversal refers to reversing the string without storing it into a new variable.